 Killing weeds is easy with contact sprays.
 Wherever the weed killer lands, your weeding job is nearly done.
-But weed killer doesn't always distinguish between valuable landscape plants, favorite flowers and the weeds you want to remove.
-To ensure you don't accidentally harm desirable plants with weed killer, try some of these no-miss tips.
+But weed killer does not always distinguish between valuable landscape plants, favorite flowers and the weeds you want to remove.
+To ensure you do not accidentally harm desirable plants with weed killer, try some of these no-miss tips.

 Apply anytime - spring through fall at temperatures between 50 degrees F and 90 degrees F.